Life After Diets artwork

 Life After Diets

 Many people are waking up to the fact that diets don't work, but if we're not dieting, now what?
-How are we supposed to find balance around food and figure out how to eat?
+How are we supposed to find balance with food and reach intuitive eating?

 Join Sarah and Stef, a psychotherapist and a health coach, as they talk about all things related to disordered eating, bad body image and creating a life that's free from food and body obsession.